 CFR’s Fellowship program offers unique opportunities for midcareer professionals focusing on international relations to broaden their perspective of foreign affairs and to pursue their own research.
 CFR hosts fellows coming from a wide range of fields including academia, journalism, business, government, and the military.
 Fellows are recruited year-round, and the duration of each fellowship is generally twelve months.
-The Fellowship Affairs team encourages individuals from diverse backgrounds to apply for the programs.
+The Fellowship Affairs team encourages individuals from diverse backgrounds to apply for the programs and, in 2018, was awarded a certificate of appreciation for speaking at the White House Initiative on Historically Black Colleges and Universities Conference about CFR opportunities.
 For more information and on the Fellowship program and the application process, visit the Fellowships page.

 Workshops and Events

 CFR provides forums for educators, students, and religious and civic leaders to join the debate on U.S. foreign policy.
 Outreach events attract participants from across the country and allow for robust discussion of pressing international issues with multiple perspectives represented.
 Opportunities include interactive conference calls; workshops for college and university presidents, professors, and high school teachers; events for students at CFR’s New York headquarters and Washington office; roundtable discussions for faith leaders; and live streaming of CFR meetings.
 Additionally, CFR’s Religion and Foreign Policy Initiative convenes an annual gathering that brings together faith leaders, scholars, and policymakers from forty faith traditions for conversations on a range of public policy concerns at the intersection of religion and global affairs.